Indie Basement (10/8): the week in classic indie, college rock, and more

 Gustaf - Audio Drag for Ego Slobs (Royal Mountain)

-One of Brooklyn's most fun live bands finally releases their debut album
+One of Brooklyn's most fun live bands finally release their debut album

 Pre-pandemic, Gustaf were one of the hardest working, most fun live bands in Brooklyn's recent indie/DIY scene.
 If you went to see music at small clubs here, you had to actively try and miss them.
 They're also hard to forget.
 Lydia Gammill is a magnetic frontperson who isn't afraid to get in audiences faces for a little up-close interaction (again, pre-pandemic).
 Her interaction with the rest of the band -- there's a lot of call-and-response singing -- and their danceable, post-punk influenced style makes for an entertaining set.
 Most bands stampede to putting music online, often before ever booking a show, but Gustaf seemed to take the opposite approach, not releasing anything for a long time while still duking it out in small rooms and opening on increasingly bigger shows.
 Smash cut past the first 18 months of the pandemic and Gustaf are back on stage (touring with IDLES as we speak) and they've finally released their debut album.
 Audio Drag for Ego Slobs does a good job of presenting their live show in a studio setting; the music has great snap, and Gammill manages to bring that wide-eyed on-stage electricity to her vocal performance.
 The call-and-response vocals don't work quite as well on record, though, but tracks like "Book," "Dog," and "Mine" are a blast.